aosabook/500lines/pedometer/chapter.md

 ## 1. Storing and Retrieving Data

 Our app needs to store input data to, and retrieve data from, the file system.
 We'll create an `Upload` class to do this.
-We'll store the text file containing the data samples directly to the file system, with the file path accessed through the `@file_path` instance variable.
-The information on the user and trial will be stored in the file name, and we'll have access to those objects through `@user` and `@trial` instance variables.
-Our `Upload` class has three class-level methods for file system access and retrieval, all of which return one of more instances of `Upload`:
+We'll store the text file containing the data samples directly in the file system, with the file path accessed through the `@file_path` instance variable.
+The information on the user and trial will be stored in the filename, and we'll have access to those objects through `@user` and `@trial` instance variables.

+Our `Upload` class has three class-level methods for file system access and retrieval, all of which return one or more instances of `Upload`:

 * `create` takes a file along with user and trial information.
-It stores the file to the file system, under a file name containing the user and trial information.
+It stores the file to the file system, under a filename containing the user and trial information.
-* `find` takes a file path and returns an instance of `Upload`.
+* `find` takes a pathname and returns an instance of `Upload`.
 * `all` returns an array of `Upload` instances, one for each accelerometer data file in the file system.

 ## Separation of Concerns in Upload